 (1) Duties to Creditors.
-When a corporation enters the zone of insolvency, its directors and officers are generally deemed to have a primary fiduciary duty to creditors.
+When a corporation is at risk of becoming insolvent, its directors and officers are generally deemed to have a primary fiduciary duty to creditors.
 Thus, in situations in which creditors believe that there would have been more funds to pay debts if corporate assets had not been improperly spent, or "wasted," that other creditors were favored over them, or that the corporation failed to get the best price when it sold key assets to an affiliated party, may consider suing officers, director or members personally, for breach of such fiduciary duty.

 (2) Potential Liability of Members, Directors or Officers for Organization Debts.
 Although members, directors and officers are generally not personally liable for the debts of a not for profit corporation, if the corporation has not followed appropriate formalities to distinguish between the corporation and its members or other associated persons (such as when a sole member routinely writes personal checks on the corporation's account, or uses corporation vehicles and other assets without compensating the corporation), creditors could have grounds to sue the corporation's members, directors or officers on a "piercing the corporate veil" theory, arguing that the corporation was simply the alter ego of one or more individuals, who should be therefore personally liable for debts incurred in the corporation's name.

-Nonetheless, the payment of debts restriction is a legal one.
-Therefore, directors of Illinois not for profit corporations without members entitled to vote may not approve voluntary dissolution unless the no-debts requirement is satisfied.
-2 Disregarding such requirement could later enable creditors or others to challenge the legality of the dissolution, and expose directors who approved dissolution to potential legal liability.
-However, not for profit corporations that have no members and are unable to pay their debts do have several alternate means to effect dissolution consistent with the terms of the Act, as discussed below.
+Nonetheless, the payment of debts restriction is valid and directors of Illinois not for profit corporations without members entitled to vote may not approve voluntary dissolution unless the no-debts requirement is satisfied.
+2 Boards of Directors that disregard this requirement could later face creditors challenging the legality of the dissolution, expose themselves to potential personal liability.
+However, not for profit corporations without members and that are unable to pay their debts do have several alternate means to effect dissolution consistent with the terms of the Act, as discussed below.

 First, the corporation should try to identify its true "creditors", that is, individuals or entities to whom the not for profit corporation potentially owes money.
 Creditors should be included on this list regardless of whether the payment is owed now or in the future, regardless of whether the exact amount due has been established, and regardless of whether the not for profit corporation has disputed the debt.
-Second, once the not for profit corporation has identified all of its potential creditors to the best of its ability, the not for profit corporation should estimate the amount owed to each creditor, to the extent possible, and identify which portion are "debts" as opposed to "obligations", "liabilities" or other "claims".
-While Illinois law does not provide clear guidance regarding the distinction among such terms, "debts" are typically understood to represent obligations to pay money for goods, services or other items already received, as opposed to obligations to make payments in the future for goods or services to be received at a later time, or a potential or contingent obligation to satisfy liabilities that may foreseeably be imposed in the future.
+Second, once the not for profit corporation has identified all of its potential creditors to the best of its ability, the not for profit corporation should estimate the amount owed to each creditor, to the extent possible, and identify which portion are "debts" as opposed to "obligations".
+While Illinois law does not provide clear guidance regarding the distinction among such terms, "debts" are typically understood to represent a duty to pay money for goods, services or other items already received, while obligations are duties to make payments in the future for goods or services to be received at a later time, or a potential or contingent obligation to satisfy liabilities that may foreseeably be imposed in the future.
 For instance, current and past-due rent payments would be considered "debts", while rent payments for future periods may be considered an "obligation" rather than a "debt."
 Finally, on this list, ongoing contracts with creditors that may be canceled should be identified.
 A sample chart for determining debts and obligations, and available assets to satisfy them is included in Appendix A.

-Once the corporation has created a list of creditors and determined its debts, obligations, and contracts that may be canceled it may find that it has sufficient funds to pay such debts, even though it does not have enough funds to pay its other obligations and liabilities.
-In such case, the directors would be able to approve voluntary dissolution consistent with the Act.
-However, if the corporation is unable to pay its debts, it could attempt to eliminate such debts by approaching its debtors, and trying to negotiate a settlement arrangement under which the corporation would pay a percentage of the debt, in exchange for a settlement and release from the debtor that would effectively terminate the debt.
+Once the corporation has created a list of creditors and determined its debts, obligations, and contracts that may be canceled it may find that it has sufficient funds to pay off its debts in full, even though it does not have enough funds to pay its other obligations.
+In such case, the directors will be able to approve voluntary dissolution consistent with the Act.
+However, if the corporation is unable to pay its debts, it may attempt to eliminate such debts by approaching its creditors, and negotiating a settlement arrangement under which the not for profit corporation would pay a set amount or percentage of the debt, in exchange for a settlement and release from the creditor that would effectively terminate the debt.
 For example, these negotiations could include an agreement by a landlord for an early lease cancelation, reaching out to utility companies to see if they will agree to write-off any portion of the total amount due, and terminating any service contracts and agreeing to any applicable termination fees.
 If the corporation is unable to negotiate settlements with each individual creditor, then the corporation may attempt to negotiate with all of its creditors collectively to work out a payment plan by which every creditor would receive a share of the corporation’s assets relative to the size of the creditor’s claim against the corporation.

-(4) Administrative Dissolution.
 Depending on timing issues, a not for profit corporation without members that cannot voluntarily dissolve under the "no debts" restriction might consider allowing itself to become administratively dissolved, by deliberately failing to file its annual corporate report with the Secretary of State.
-Such reports are generally due in the anniversary month of the organization's corporation.
+Such reports are generally due in the anniversary month of the organization's incorporation.
 Failure to file the corporate report will generally result in administrative dissolution within 3 to 6 months after the report was due.

 The problem with this approach is that the corporation may continue to accrue further debt, and angry creditors, while waiting for administrative dissolution to occur.
-Moreover, this approach delays the timing for the ultimate winding-down process for the organization, including taking advantage of the provisions barring claims of creditors not confirmed within specified periods after receiving notice of dissolution.
-(See Section II.
-I below.)
-Such delay runs the risk that appropriate winding down will not be done – since everyone involved in the organization may have "moved on."
+Moreover, this approach delays the timing for the ultimate winding-up process for the organization, including taking advantage of the provisions barring claims of creditors not confirmed within specified periods after receiving notice of dissolution.
+(See page 12 Notice to Creditors) Such delay runs the risk that appropriate winding up will not be done – since everyone involved in the organization may have "moved on."
 Any remaining "loose threads", especially involving unpaid debts or obligations, could come back to haunt former directors or executives involved in the dissolution decision.

-(5) Dissolution by Judicial Action Initiated by the Corporation Itself; Court Appointment of Receiver.
 Illinois not for profit corporations may also request a court to dissolve the corporation and oversee its dissolution, if the corporation establishes that it is unable to carry out its purposes.
 This method may be used by a corporation without members that is unable to pay its debts, and therefore unable to carry out its purposes.
 In addition, this procedure may also be used in situations in which there are no longer any members or board members eligible to vote on dissolution, or if a board of a corporation that is no longer able to carry out its corporate purposes (due to lack of funds or other reasons) determines that court oversight of the judicial process would be useful, such as in avoiding post-dissolution lawsuits by creditors).
-A court receiving such a petition from a corporation may elect to appoint a receiver, who would then be empowered to conduct the winding down process, for a fee (paid by the corporation) and subject to the court's ultimate supervision.
+A court receiving such a petition from a corporation may elect to appoint a receiver, who would then be empowered to conduct the winding up process, for a fee (paid by the corporation) and subject to the court's ultimate supervision.

-(1) Determining if any Members are Entitled to Vote on Dissolution.
-As noted above, the Act gives a not for profit corporation's board of directors the power to authorize the corporation's dissolution if there are no members entitled to vote on the dissolution, and the statutory requirements requiring payment of debts noted in Section II.C above are satisfied.
+As noted above, the Act gives a not for profit corporation's board of directors the power to authorize the corporation's dissolution if there are no members entitled to vote on the dissolution, and the statutory requirements requiring payment of debts are satisfied.
 Whether or not there are "members entitled to vote" can sometimes be difficult to determine.
 Of course, if the corporation has no members at all, there is no issue.
 If the corporation does have members, however, it may or may not be clear if such members are entitled to vote on dissolution.
 Some members of not for profit corporations have extensive voting powers, whereas others have only limited voting power.
 The Act does not create any voting rights in members 3; instead, member voting rights must be specified in the corporation's Articles of Incorporation or Bylaws.
 If the Articles and Bylaws are not clear, then the board must determine in good faith, based on past practice of submitting matters to membership vote and other factors applicable to the corporation's specific circumstances, whether members were intended – or if they would expect – to have the power to vote on voluntary dissolution.
 If members believe they were entitled to vote on dissolution, but were not allowed to do so, they could file suit to invalidate the dissolution and possibly to hold the directors liable.

-(2) Approval by Directors.
-If it is determined that there are no members entitled to vote on the question of whether or not the corporation should be dissolved, and if the corporation is able to pay or otherwise satisfy all its outstanding debts, the board may approve dissolution either at a meeting or through execution of a written consent.
+If it is determined that there are no members entitled to vote on the question of whether or not the corporation should be dissolved, and if the corporation is able to pay or otherwise satisfy all its outstanding debts, the board may approve dissolution either at a meeting or through execution of a unanimous written consent.
 The procedures for both of these methods of dissolution approval are set forth below and a sample resolution is attached at Appendix C.